ERP Selection Guide

 If your organization has an existing ERP system, you may want to include the latest version of that system on your long list.
 An ERP upgrade is certainly faster than a full software implementation.
 However, many organizations have customized their software to the extent that an upgrade would essentially be the equivalent of a full implementation.

-Common ERP Selection Criteria
+Common ERP Software Selection Criteria

 Industry Experience